How to Motivate Your Sales Team

 The average salesperson is competitive and unwilling to fail.
-They’re also relatively easy to inspire to greater success if you can find a way to get them to buy-in to the company goals.
-Transparency is the key to achieving that buy-in, so find a way to share sales details with your team to ensure that your salespeople have the information they need to maintain their enthusiasm and desire to achieve.
+They’re relatively easy to inspire to greater success if you can find a way to get them to buy-in.
+Transparency is the key to achieving that, so find a way to share sales details with your team.
+Ensure that your salespeople have the information they need to maintain their enthusiasm and desire to achieve.

 Maintain the right corporate culture

 Work with every level of your management and leadership team to ensure that your company’s culture is tailor-made for that kind of success.
-That can help to provide the type of environment you need to foster the commitment and motivation necessary to propel every salesperson’s career toward new heights.
+That can help to provide the type of environment you need to foster the commitment and motivation.
 This cannot be overemphasised since your company will end up with its own culture – either by design or by happenstance.
 Make sure that your culture is the one your business needs for success.

 Create manageable competitions

 Competitions are important for motivational purposes.
 Salespeople typically love to compete with one another, as each strives to be the very best.
-When designing contests to gamify your sales environment, be cognizant of that competitiveness and use it to your advantage by creating team competitions.
-That approach to contests and incentives can help to build a stronger spirit of teamwork while also inspiring even your least-effective salespeople to increase their output.
+When designing contests to gamify your sales environment, use it to your advantage by creating team competitions.
+That approach to contests and incentives can help to build a stronger spirit of teamwork.
+It also helps inspire even your least-effective salespeople to increase their output.

 You can also get more people engaged in the competition – and increase their excitement and motivation levels – by rewarding different aspects of the sales process.
 Sales close on their timetable, and sometimes sales efforts may not be entirely finished before a contest is completed.
 If you include varying rewards for everything from cold calls to new leads and closed sales, you can motivate your sales team by encouraging greater results at every end of the sales funnel.